annabebbington/30274Final-Exploring-Agriculture-and-Drought-using-GEE/README.md

 >

 The [GRIDMET DROUGHT: CONUS Drought Incides](https://developers.google.com/earth-engine/datasets/catalog/GRIDMET_DROUGHT) provides multiple drought indices at 4km resolution.
-This tutorial uses the standardised precipitation index (SPI), which follows the follwing breakdown.
+This tutorial uses the standardised precipitation index (SPI), which follows the follwing breakdown:

 > 2.0 or more (extremely wet)
 >